USS Constitution: HMS Cyane and HMS Levant

-Captain George Collier of the Royal Navy received command of the 50-gun HMS Leander and was sent to North America to deal with the American frigates that were causing such losses to British shipping.
-Meanwhile, Charles Stewart saw his chance to escape from Boston Harbor and made it good on the afternoon of 18 December, and Constitution again set course for Bermuda.
+Captain George Collier of the Royal Navy received command of the 50-gun HMS Leander and was sent to North America to deal with the American frigates targeting British shipping.
+Meanwhile, Charles Stewart saw his chance to escape from Boston Harbor and made her good on the afternoon of 18 December, and Constitution again set course for Bermuda.
 Collier gathered a squadron consisting of Leander, Newcastle, and Acasta and set off in pursuit, but he was unable to overtake her.
 On 24 December, Constitution intercepted the merchantman Lord Nelson and placed a prize crew aboard.
 Constitution had left Boston not fully supplied, but Lord Nelson's stores supplied a Christmas dinner for the crew.

 Constitution was cruising off Cape Finisterre on 8 February 1815 when Stewart learned that the Treaty of Ghent had been signed.
 He realized, however, that a state of war still existed until the treaty was ratified, and Constitution captured the British merchantman Susanna on 16 February; her cargo of animal hides was valued at $75,000.

 On 20 February, Constitution sighted the small British ships Cyane and Levant sailing in company and gave chase.
 Cyane and Levant began a series of broadsides against her, but Stewart outmaneuvered both of them and forced Levant to draw off for repairs.
 He concentrated fire on Cyane, which soon struck her colors.
 Levant returned to engage Constitution but she turned and attempted to escape when she saw that Cyane had been defeated.
 Constitution overtook her and, after several more broadsides, she struck her colors.
 Stewart remained with his new prizes overnight while ordering repairs to all ships.
 Constitution had suffered little damage in the battle, though it was later discovered that she had twelve 32-pound British cannonballs embedded in her hull, none of which had penetrated.
 The trio then set a course for the Cape Verde Islands and arrived at Porto Praya on 10 March.